 How to make the Garlic Tuver Lilva kachori masala/filling

 1. Take frozen green peas and lilva, defrost then blend or grind using a grinder.
-Keep it coarse.
+Keep it coarse mixture.

-2. Heat 1 tbsp. oil in a pan, add mustard seeds and hing.
+2. Heat 1 tablespoon oil in a broad non-stick pan on medium heat, add mustard seeds and cumin seeds (if using) and hing.

 4. Cook the mixture for at least 5-6 minutes.

-5. Then add all the masala, ginger, chilli, garlic, sugar, salt, coconut and crushed fennel and sesame seeds.
+5. Then add all the masala, ginger, green chilli paste, garlic, sugar, salt, coconut and crushed fennel and sesame seeds.

 6. Cook further for 5-6 minutes, keep stirring all the time then leave it cool completely.